Could Large Language Models work as Post-hoc Explainability Tools in Credit Risk Models?: Introduction

 \section{Introduction}

 Rapid technological advances have enabled FinTech lenders to become major participants in the U.S. personal-loan market alongside traditional institutions.
 By 2022, FinTech-owned loans accounted for approximately 14\% of personal loans in the United States \citep{flagg2023fintech}.
 This rapid growth has been driven in large part by the adoption of advanced machine learning (ML) models that streamline underwriting processes, improve predictive performance, and enhance predictive accuracy.
 Despite these advantages, the increasing reliance on complex and opaque ML models raises significant regulatory and risk management concerns.
-Regulatory frameworks such as the Equal Credit Opportunity Act (ECOA) \citep{ECOA} and the Fair Credit Reporting Act (FCRA) \citep{FCRA} require lenders to provide clear exemptions for adverse credit decisions.
-Beyond regulatory compliance, explainability plays a critical role in fostering customer trust \citep{CustomerExperience}, allowing internal auditing\citep{Audit}, and supporting risk management practices \citep{aziz2019machine}.
+Regulatory frameworks such as the Equal Credit Opportunity Act (ECOA) \citep{ECOA} and the Fair Credit Reporting Act (FCRA) \citep{FCRA} establish a series of requirements related to adverse action notices and the communication of reasons for certain credit decisions.
+Beyond regulatory compliance, explainability plays a critical role in fostering customer trust \citep{CustomerExperience}, allowing internal auditing \citep{Audit}, and supporting risk management practices \citep{aziz2019machine}.

 To mitigate the opacity of ML models, financial institutions commonly adopt post-hoc explainable AI (XAI) methods such as SHapley Additive exPlanations (SHAP) and Local Interpretable Model-agnostic Explanations (LIME)\allowbreak\ \citep{lundberg2017shap,LIME}.
 These techniques quantify feature-level contributions by decomposing model predictions into additive attribution components.
 While effective at identifying important features, such methods primarily provide numerical outputs-such as feature importance ranking or contribution values which are difficult to interpret and operationalize in decision-making process.
 Furthermore, these mathematical outputs lack the flexibility to incorporate domain-specific knowledge or generate contextual narratives that align with how credit analysts reason about lending decisions.